ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI Prompt Formatter**](https://github.com/younyokel/comfyui_prompt_formatter): This is a custom node for ComfyUI that provides tools to clean, optimize, and format text prompts.
 It includes features like converting tags, aligning brackets, and applying weights to prompts.
 - [**comfyui-lopi999-nodes**](https://github.com/LaVie024/comfyui-lopi999-nodes): A collection of some nodes I got Deepseek and ChatGPT to make.
 Mildly useful for some randomness and a scheduler.
 - [**Hal.fun Hugging Face Model Downloader**](https://github.com/michaelgold/ComfyUI-Hal-Dot-Fun-Model-Downloader): Easily download and install 2D to 3D and Flux models from Hugging Face.
+- [**ComfyUI-WebhookNotifier**](https://github.com/iSuneast/ComfyUI-WebhookNotifier): The Webhook Notification plugin for ComfyUI, used to send webhook notifications when image generation is complete.
 - [**ComfyUI_FaceEnhancer**](https://github.com/synthetai/ComfyUI_FaceEnhancer): A ComfyUI custom node based on GFPGAN for face enhancement, capable of restoring and enhancing faces in images and videos
 - [**ComfyUI-JM-KLing-API**](https://github.com/synthetai/ComfyUI-JM-KLing-API): This is a custom node for ComfyUI that allows you to use the KLingAI API directly within the ComfyUI environment.
 It is developed based on the KLingAI API documentation.
 For more details, please refer to the official documentation. [a/KLingAI API Documentation](https://app.klingai.com/global/dev/document-api/quickStart/productIntroduction/overview).
 - [**ComfyUI_PromptBatcher**](https://github.com/synthetai/ComfyUI_PromptBatcher): A custom node extension for ComfyUI that enables batch processing of prompts from text files to generate multiple images.